-Where new activities or products are proposed for the purpose of reducing emissions, the Environmental Team or the Design & Standards Team are available to assist in the assessment of overall benefit.
+Where new activities or products are proposed for the purpose of reducing emissions, the Science & Sustainability Team or the Design & Standards Team are available to assist in the assessment of overall benefit.

-5. Assets
+5. Adaptation & Resilience of Assets

 This section may be updated with Policy Owner approval.
-Changes will be tracked in Appendix 1.
+Changes will be tracked in Appendix 2.

-The planning, design and construction of new assets and renewals must consider demonstrate adaptation to the physical impacts of the changing climate as forecast to be experienced over the lifespan of the asset, using either:
+The planning, design and construction of new assets and renewals must demonstrate resilience to the physical impacts of the changing climate as forecast to be experienced over the lifespan of the asset, using either: